-Keeping your phone charged on the go can be a hassle – hunting for an outlet isn’t the way anybody wants to spend their day.
-Whether you’re hiking, camping, or simply walking around, there’s an easy and environmentally-friendly solution to your charging problem: a solar phone charger.
+Keeping your phone charged on the go can be a hassle – hunting for an outlet isn’t how anybody wants to spend their day.
+Whether you’re traveling, camping, or simply walking around, there’s an easy and environmentally-friendly solution to your charging problem: a solar phone battery charger.

 How do solar-powered cell phone chargers work?